sarah-izza/my-awesome-project/README.md

 This awesome project is created to experiment git notions like clone, push and pull

-** achievements
+* [Achievements]

-J'ai réussi à faire clone, pull et je m'apprête à faire push.
+J'ai rÃ©ussi Ã  faire clone, pull et je m'apprÃªte Ã  faire push.

+* [New section]

+This is to play with Github